 We could dedicate a whole post to buying a kayak (watch this space!).
 But, the likelihood is that, if you’re just starting out, you won’t be ready to cough up for your own kayak – yet.
 You can rent kayaks for self-guided kayaking trips in places like Kangaroo valley or join a volunteer group like Willow Warriors and go on an aqua expedition that gives back to the planet.

-Press out air, twist and clip… It can take a little practice to become a pro at shutting a dry bag (hint: if it looks like a balloon you need to go back to the beginning).
-It’s much easier to balance the weight of a boat with multiple, small dry bags like these, instead of the 35-litre versions.
+Press out air, twist and clip.
+It can take a little practice to become a pro at shutting a dry bag (hint: if it looks like a balloon you need to go back to the beginning).
+It’s much easier to balance the weight of a boat with multiple, small dry bags, instead of the 35-litre versions.
 It also means you can divide your supplies – clothes, cooking gear, food, first aid kit etc.

 Don’t be a martyr and paddle barehanded, unless you want to spend the journey home clinging to the paddle with your fingertips.
 A good set of paddling gloves will let you go harder for longer.
 Sea to Summit’s also have SPF protection, so you’ll avoid blistered palms and burnt knuckles.
 You can wear cycling gloves instead but, if you’re a splasher, they won’t be as water resistant.

-In Case of Emergency.
+5. In Case of Emergency

 A waterproof first aid kit is a must for a kayaking trip.
 Make sure it contains bandages and dressings for blisters, plus iodine swabs because water and wounds can end in oozing.
 It might sound obvious, but secure your first aid kit to your kayak so that, if you do capsize, you don’t lose it.
 A lot of survival tools come with flints which mean you can still light a fire, even if your matches get soaked.